David-Koshkadze/dragoncapp/README.md

 Enjoy!

-*There should be little improvements this site*
+*There should be little improvements to this site*

 @Made By D.K